aortiz224/bootcamp_finalproject/README.md

 ## Data Processing Plans
 1. Read the data
-2. Clean the data
+2. Clean the data - drop "symbol", clean "year" (1998 - 2021), change columns to more user-friendly format
-3. Most likely, Pandas
+3. Use Postgres and Pandas

 ## Database Plans
 - Structured